-- Compactness
+Compactness

-- Accessibility
+Accessibility

-- Mixture of choices
+Mixture of choices

-- Sense of place
+Sense of place

-These five characteristics are interrelated to one another and are often considered in combination when planning and developing real estate within a station area.
+characteristics These five interrelated to one another and are often considered in combination when planning and developing real estate within a station area.
 It is important to clarify that there is not a one size fits all plan, configuration, or design.
 Each station occurs in a unique context and is surrounded by a unique set of circumstances that affect the integration of transit and land use.
 This context is often referred to as the "station area".
 By focusing on these five key characteristics, clear, accessible connections between transit services and origins/destinations will be established.